dhbridge/curriculum/source/modules/2014-10-07-coaches-guide.markdown

 Terminal and Powershell = Terminal
 Directories and Folders = Folders
 For Mac/Windows term translation: [http://www.dummies.com/how-to/content/comparing-common-windows-terms-with-mac-terms.html](http://www.dummies.com/how-to/content/comparing-common-windows-terms-with-mac-terms.html)

+9. Capitalization is crucial in Windows, so if you see participants running into problems it's always a good idea to check the capitalization.

 ### Draft Full Day Schedule